Call 24/7 for a free consultation

 Timing of the Offence

-One of the most significant changes is regarding the timing of the offence.
-Previously, the Crown could only prove the offence of operating a vehicle “over 80” by establishing that the accused had a blood alcohol concentration of over 80mg in 100ml blood at the time of driving or in care or control of the vehicle.
-Now, under the new legislation, the Crown can prove the offence has been committed where the individual has a blood alcohol concentration that is over 80mg within two hours of the time of driving.
+One of the most significant changes regards the timing of the offence.
+Previously, the Crown could only prove the offence of operating a vehicle while impaired by establishing that the accused had a blood alcohol concentration of over 80mg in 100ml blood at the time of driving or in care or control of the vehicle.
+Under the new legislation, the Crown can prove the offence if it can be shown that an individual had a blood alcohol concentration over 80mg within two hours of the time of driving.

 Random Breath Testing

-Another significant change is the introduction of “random breath testing”.
+Another significant change is the introduction of random breath testing.
 Under the new Mandatory Alcohol Screening provision (s.
-320.27(2) of the Criminal Code), an officer no longer requires reasonable suspicion that an accused has alcohol in their body to demand a sample of their breath.
+320.27(2) of the Criminal Code), an officer no longer requires reasonable suspicion that an accused is impaired by alcohol to demand a sample of their breath.

 No Curative Discharges

 The new provisions also removed the availability of a curative discharge.
-Previously, an accused who suffered from alcoholism and required curative treatment was able to receive a curative discharge and avoid a criminal conviction.
+Previously, an accused who suffered from alcoholism and required curative treatment was able to receive a curative discharge and evade a criminal conviction.
+With this recent change, a criminal record will not be avoided.
+Rather, upon the Crown’s agreement, an individual may postpone sentencing until they are able attend a government approved treatment program.

 Minimum Fines

-Mandatory minimum fines have also been affected: pleading guilty to an impaired charge where the readings of blood alcohol concentration are between 80mg and 119 mg and it is your first impaired conviction will result in a fine of $1,000.00, in addition to a criminal conviction on your record.
-Where readings are between 120mg and 159mg, the fine will be $1,500.00.
-Readings that are 160mg and above will result in a $2,000.00 fine.
-Failing or refusing to provide a breath sample will now result in a $2,000.00 instead of the previous $1,000.00 fine.
+Mandatory minimum fines have also been affected.
+A penalty of $1000 and a criminal conviction will be issued for a guilty plea to a first offence where the individuals blood alcohol concentration was between 80 and 119 mg.
+If the blood alcohol readings are between 120 and 159mg, the fine will be $1,500.
+Readings that are 160mg and above, will result in a $2,000 fine.
+Failing or refusing to provide a breath sample will now result in a $2,000 fine.

 Serious Immigration Consequences